AXYZ 3-Axis Router

 c) Email the submission form to: CNCmilling@daniels.utoronto.ca

-Once the file is reviewed, verified and approved by the TA, he or she will contact you with your scheduled milling time.
+Once the file is reviewed, verified and approved by the CNC work studies, you will be provided with your scheduled milling time.
+We will try to schedule for your requested time, but please be amenable to other dates.

-Payment for the job is due immediately after the job has concluded.
+Payment for the CNC time is due immediately after the job has concluded.